-Senior Financial Officers of Fossil, Inc. (the “Company”) are charged with the responsibility and have the authority to protect and preserve the financial interests of all of the stakeholders in the Company, including, without limitation, stockholders and employees.
+Senior Financial Officers of Fossil Group, Inc. (the “Company”) are charged with the responsibility and have the authority to protect and preserve the financial interests of all of the stakeholders in the Company, including, without limitation, stockholders and employees.
 The Company’s Senior Financial Officers fulfill this responsibility and authority by developing and enforcing policies and procedures for the operation of the Company’s financial functions.
 All Senior Financial Officers of the Company are required to act in conformance with this Code of Ethics at all times and to encourage all of their respective subordinates to act in conformance with this Code of Ethics.
 For purposes of this Code of Ethics, the term “Senior Financial Officers” shall mean the Company’s:

 This Code of Ethics may be revised or supplemented from time to time to reflect changing laws and ethical standards.
 Each Senior Financial Officer is responsible for maintaining a working knowledge and understanding of this Code of Ethics and will be required to certify on an annual basis that he or she has read, understands and agrees to comply with the most recent version of this Code of Ethics.

-- material business transactions are properly authorized and completed and accurately recorded in the Company’s books and records and reported in accordance with generally accepted accounting principles (GAAP) and established financial policies of the Company;
+(a) material business transactions are properly authorized and completely and accurately recorded in the Company’s books and records in accordance with generally accepted accounting principles (GAAP) and established financial policies and of the Company;

-- establish and maintain disclosure controls and procedures to ensure that material information, including information from its consolidated subsidiaries is elevated to executive management; and
+(a) establish and maintain disclosure controls and procedures to ensure that material information, including information from consolidated subsidiaries, is elevated to executive management; and

 Enforcement of the Code of Ethics